Great Pavilion of Art and Flowers

 Located in the heart of the pavilion the Cottage in the Wood Lounge, offers a range of tasting dishes produced with fresh local ingredients by The Cottage in the Wood’s Head Chef Mark Redwood, a special edition for this year's festival created by the hotel's mixologist Jake make sure you try the RHS Malvern floral gin cocktail.

-This striking space has been designed by Nelson Design Interiors to create a memorable experience and unique dining experience.
+This striking space has been designed by Nelson Design Ltd, a London based interior design studio, to create a memorable experience and unique dining experience.

 Museum of Royal Worcester

 Unique exhibits from the Museum of Royal Worcester are on display for visitors to appreciate alongside featured highlights of Royal Worcester’s presence at the Great Exhibition.
 The museum takes visitors on a journey of how styles have evolved over time to the modern porcelain available today.

 Enjoy live talks and demonstrations by past factory artists and learn about flower making, the intricate skills of the decorators and the camaraderie and rivalry that existed between departments and be sure to find a unique souvenir from their stand.